 NFPA is aware of research indicating that sleeping children don't always awake when a smoke alarm activates.
 While this research is worrisome, we shouldn't allow them to obscure the fact that smoke alarms are highly effective at reducing fire deaths and injuries.

 NFPA reaffirms the value of the smoke alarms already available to protect people from home fire deaths and voice its concern about the number of U.S. households without these early warning devices.
-While 96% of American homes have at least one smoke alarm, no smoke alarms were present or none operated in two out of five (41%) of the reported home fires between 2003-2006.
-Almost two-thirds of home fire deaths resulted from fires in homes with no smoke alarms or no working smoke alarms.
+While almost all American homes have at least one smoke alarm, no smoke alarms were present or none operated in one-third of the reported home fires from 2014 through 2018.
+Almost three-fifths of home fire deaths resulted from fires in homes with no smoke alarms or no working smoke alarms.

 NFPA emphasizes the need to continue planning and practicing home fire escape plans and to make sure everyone in a home can be awakened by the sound of the smoke alarm.
 NFPA suggests practicing the escape plan during which the smoke alarm is activated so all family members know its sound.